Similarity-preserving Image-image Domain Adaptation for Person Re-identification: Introduction

-To achieve this objective, we first propose a heuristic solution, named similarity preserving cycle-consistent generative adversarial network (SPGAN).
-In our method, SPGAN is only used to improve the first component in the baseline, \ie, image-image translation.
-That is to say, in our first solution, image-image translation and re-ID feature learning are \emph{separately} performed.
 SPGAN is motivated by two aspects.
 First, a translated image, despite of its style changes, should contain the same underlying identity with its corresponding source image.
 Second, in re-ID, the source and target domains contain two entirely different sets of identities.
 Therefore, a translated image should be different from any image in the target dataset in terms of the underlying ID.
 SPGAN is composed of an Siamese network (SiaNet) and a CycleGAN.
 Using a contrastive loss, the SiaNet pulls close a translated image and its counterpart in the source, and push away the translated image and any image in the target.
 In this manner, the contrastive loss satisfies the specific requirement in re-ID.
-Note that, the added constraints are unsupervised, \emph{i.e.,} the source labels are not used in image-image translation.
-During training, in each mini-batch, a training image is firstly used to update the Generator (of CycleGAN), then the Discriminator (of CycleGAN), and finally the layers in SiaNet.
+Note that, the added constraints are unsupervised, \emph{i.e.,} the source labels are not used in source-target image translation.
 Through the coordination between CycleGAN and SiaNet, we are able to generate samples which not only possess the style of target domain but also preserve their underlying ID information from the source domain.

-Essentially, in SPGAN image-image translation and re-ID feature learning are separately performed.
-SPGAN focuses on improving the first component of the ``learning via translation" framework, \ie, image-image translation, while is actually independent of the feature learning component.
+Essentially, SPGAN focuses only on improving the first component of the ``learning via translation" framework, \ie, source-target image translation, which is actually independent of the feature learning component.
 Thus, the impact of image translation on feature learning and the reverse remains unknown.
 A natural question then arises: can these two components be jointly optimized, so that they could benefit each other?